themue/site.themue.dev/content/career/index.md

 ### 2006---2011 :: Team Lead and Consultant :: BTC

 - Oldenburg, Germany
-- Team Lead with up to 24 team members
+- Team Lead for up to 24 engineers
 - Maintenance and extension of Smalltalk and GemStone/S based configuration management system for telecommunication and networks
 - Analysis and consulting for SOA and software architectures
 - Trainer for requirements engineering and software cost estimation
 - Technologies: Smalltalk, GemStrone/S, Java EE/SE, BizTalk, C#, Python

 ### 2003---2006 :: Technical Project Manager and System Specialist :: Thales

 - Wilhelmshaven, Germany
-- Responsible for the data migration sub-project in a larger military project leading 7 team members
+- Technical Project Manager for up to 7 engineers
-- Technical Project Manager
+- Multi-database data consolidation and migration
 - Management of subcontractors for the development
 - Member of the sub-project *data management and metadata*
 - Requirements engineering and software quality assurance